-As part of the New York State Board of Regents Reform Agenda, the New York State Education Department (NYSED) has embarked on a comprehensive reform initiative to ensure that schools prepare students with the knowledge and skills they need to succeed in college and in their careers.
+As part of the New York State Board of Regents Reform Agenda, NYSED has embarked on a comprehensive reform initiative to ensure that schools prepare students with the knowledge and skills they need to succeed in college and in their careers.
 To realize the goals of this initiative, changes have occurred in standards, curricula, and assessments.
 These changes will impact pedagogy and, ultimately, student learning.

-The Common Core Learning Standards (CCLS) call for changes in what is expected from a teacher's instructional approach.
+The CCLS call for changes in what is expected from a teacher's instructional approach.
 In mathematics courses, the CCLS demand that teachers focus their instruction on fewer, more central standards (http://engageny.org/resource/math-content-emphases/), thereby providing room to build core understandings and connections between mathematical concepts and skills.